 In reality, Kim Peek was a non-autistic savant.
 He was exceptionally intelligent despite the brain abnormalities he was born with.
 He was like a walking encyclopedia, knowledgeable about travel routes, US zip codes, historical facts, and classical music.
 He also read and memorized approximately 12,000 books in his lifetime.

 This list of experiments and case studies in psychology is just the tip of the iceberg!
-There are still countless interesting studies that you can explore if you want to learn more about human behavior and dynamics.
+There are still countless interesting psychology studies that you can explore if you want to learn more about human behavior and dynamics.

 You can also conduct your own mini-experiment or participate in a study conducted in your school or neighborhood.
 Just remember that there are ethical standards to follow so as not to repeat the lasting physical and emotional harm done to Little Albert or the Stanford Prison Experiment participants.